OliviaA22/carecrew/README.md

-# HealthConnect: An Integrated Health Management App
+# MedAssist: An Integrated Health Management App

 ## Overview

-HealthConnect is a web (mobile) application designed to empower individuals to manage their health effectively.
+MedAssist is a web (mobile) application designed to empower nurses to manage their health effectively.
 The app focuses on providing a seamless appointment booking experience with optional dial-in translation services to ensure users can communicate effectively with healthcare professionals.

 ## Features